ast-hugger/3plus4/_posts/2008-11-23-brazil-example-a-classic-smalltalk-browser.md

 	configureCodeView.
 )
 </pre>
 <p>Everything is straightforward here (again, we are freely using implicit receiver sends to avoid the clutter of "self" everywhere).
-Here is just one of the individual configuration methods---
+Here is just one of the individual configuration methods--
-others are similar:
+others are similar:</p>

 ```
 configureCategoryList = (